mrciolino/wiki-backup/timeline.md

 - ???
 Bank of Os founded in Vrintia.
 - ???
 Inferno subsides at the volcano on the Osian Vale at the age of 2150+AC, becoming the first Greatwyrm due to his old age.
 - ???
 Royal Vrintian Academy of Swords, Songs, and Sorcery founded on the Osian Vale.
+- 250 AC / 50 VY Refugees arrive from [Ereriad](/locations/Ereriad) fleeing from [Bane](/characters/bane).
+They settle around Vrintia and are welcomed in by Os.
 - 333 AC / 133 VY [Bazzdos](/characters/bazzdos) escapes the Plane of Fire and crashes **The [City of Brass](/locations/city-of-brass)** into the **[Sea of Ice](/locations/sea-of-ice)**.
 This renders a major ocean pathway into a nigh innavigable sea of icebergs and steam.
 Bazzdos himself becomes trapped under thousands of tons of burning brass.
 #### 343-360 AC / 143-160 VY Kaltrosar Incursion
 - **[Kaltrosar Bay](/locations/kaltrosar-bay)**: Becomes an infernal slave state ruled by a tiefling aristocracy after a devil-worshipping king took power.
 [Fort Suro](/locations/Mardun/Fort-Suro) and surrounding areas were abandoned as people fled [Kaltrosar Bay](/locations/Mardun/Kaltrosar)'s growing influence.
 - Dragonborn exiles flee south towards Vrintia, and Tiamar's Bazzar.
-- Agressions from Kaltrosar begin to impede upon the human kingdom of Arn.
+- Agressions from Kaltrosar begin to impede upon the human kingdom of Arnsworth.
 Border skirmishes become common as the slave state requires more bodies.
 - Arn continues to militarize, but cannot overcome the demonic influence of Kaltrosar, and soon full scale war breaks out.
-- Seeking to expand westward, Os offers to protect Arn in return for their fealty.
-King Reuben of Arn begrugingly agrees.
+- Seeking to expand westward, Os offers to protect Arnsworth in return for their fealty.
+King Reuben of Arnsworth begrugingly agrees.
 - Vrintia steps in, providing much needed magical defense and assault capabilities that Arn lacks.
 Os, Breezy-E, and Inferno are able to easily fend off Kaltrosar, ending their incursions southward.
+- Os Vrintia establishes evlish control of Arsworth by anointing his son ??? ???
+Daera Vrintia to the throne as Duke.
 ### 365 AC / 165 VY The Voyage of Breezy-E
 - Despite his heroic deeds which saved the world, being a powerful force of protection, easily fighting against the strongest foes, and their long standing friendship, **Breezy-E** is mournfully banished from the lands of Vrintia by Os for being undead.
 The Royals and Nobility fear and revile his necrotic nature, and his newest contract with Asmodeus makes him far less useful as a protector or weapon.
 - Breezy-E leaves for the west seeking the best place to grow spaghetti on Mardun.
 He goes over the Saber river, and through Arn, and his departure from the lands of Vrintia is marked with the Lost Wind Gate.